amplication/docs/docs/getting-started/helm-chart.md

 ### Install Kubernetes cluster

-The easiest way to deploy a local Kubernetes cluster is using [Docker Desktop](https://www.docker.com/products/docker-desktop).
+There are a few ways to install a Kubernetes cluster locally, in our example we'll be using Docker's Kubernetes Plugin ([Docker Desktop](https://www.docker.com/products/docker-desktop)).
+However there are a few other Open Source alternatives (e.g. _Kind_ and _Minikube_), if you prefer to install a different K8s cluster, you can reference the list here [here](https://kubernetes.io/docs/tasks/tools/).

 Once you have it installed, go to the _Kubernetes_ tab in the setting page and check _Enable Kubernetes_
 ![enable Kubernetes](./assets/helm-chart/enable-kubernetes.png)